Murder of Pamela Werner: The nudist weekends

-At this point Dennis was suddenly recalled to Tientsin for a meeting with the British consul there.
-He was briefed on why Werner had abruptly withdrawn his daughter from Tientsin Grammar: apparently Pamela had alleged that the headmaster, Sydney Yeates, who also oversaw the house where she boarded while school was in session, had made sexual overtures to her.
+At this point, Dennis was suddenly recalled to Tianjin for a meeting with the British consul there.
+He was briefed on why Werner had abruptly withdrawn his daughter from Tientsin Grammar: apparently, Pamela had alleged that the headmaster, Sydney Yeates, who also oversaw the house where she boarded while school was in session, had made sexual overtures to her.
 Yeates had agreed to leave his post and return to England at the end of the school year; in the wake of the murder, for which Yeates had an alibi, that departure had been preponed to the following week.
 Dennis was told to make sure the murder investigation did not result in any public disclosure of this potential scandal as it would be injurious to British prestige and standing in China at a very difficult time.

-Werner also caused problems with the British authorities in Peking.
+Werner also caused problems with the British authorities in Beijing.
 They offered a reward of a thousand Chinese silver dollars, roughly ten times what the average Chinese family lived on per year at the time, for information that would help resolve the case.
 Werner complained, to no avail, that the reward flyer should be printed in Chinese as well as English, and the money made available via a bank account so that the successful informant could claim it anonymously.
 Since many Chinese distrusted any governmental authorities, whether their own or foreign, he believed this would make it easier for a local informant to come forward.

-Back in Peking, Dennis learned from Han that Pinfold would have to be released.
+Back in Beijing, Dennis learned from Han that Pinfold would have to be released.
 The pathologists had found that the blood on his knife and clothing was animal, not human, and there was no other evidence he could have been held on.
 A second pair of keys in his possession had been found to unlock a second residence of his in the Legation Quarter, meaning the authorities there would have to permit him to face charges, and the British consul, Nicholas Fitzmaurice, who was also by law presiding over the inquest as coroner, declined to do so as he did not believe there was sufficient evidence to secure a conviction (nor was he eager to set a precedent that would allow Legation Quarter residents to answer to Chinese courts so easily).
-After his release Pinfold's whereabouts are unknown, although he is believed to have left Peking.
+After his release Pinfold's whereabouts are unknown, although he is believed to have left Beijing.